Bumblebee Goby - Brachygobius doriae : Complete Fish Profile & Care Guide

 |TDS||50 - 160|

-The water must have a very low acidity level, negligible hardness and minimal conductivity.
-The substrate consists of silt, mud, clay loam or sand, covered with scattered pieces of mangrove roots, driftwood, shells, decaying plant matter and water-worn rocks.
+For the Bumblebee Goby to thrive, the water must have a very low acidity level, negligible hardness, and minimal conductivity, creating a serene and tranquil environment that is perfect for observing its beauty.
+The substrate in their habitat consists of silt, mud, clay loam, or sand and is covered with scattered pieces of mangrove roots, driftwood, shells, decaying plant matter, and water-worn rocks, adding to the enchanting scenery of their natural environment.